NBC: Australia

 Seven also rebroadcasts some of NBC's news and current affairs programming during the early morning hours (usually from 3:00 to 5:00 a.m. local time), including the weekday and weekend editions of Today (which it brands as NBC Today to differentiate it from the unrelated morning program of the same title on the Nine Network), Dateline NBC and Meet the Press.

 Criticism and controversies

-During the Gulf War NBC was criticized for playing a role in the military–industrial–media complex, glorifying U.S military action, biased reporting of the war in favor of the Pentagon, having U.S officials speak about the war which was seen as a conflict of interest, calling reports on Iraqi civilian casualties during the war as propaganda, reporting in racist manners towards Iraqis, glorifying U.S bombing weapons; in one instance against a hotels employees housing compound, having ties to the military–industrial complex, including being owned by General Electric which had $2 billion dollars worth of U.S military contracts during the war and airing segments that glorified military equipment owned by General Electric which was seen as a conflict of interest.
+During the Gulf War NBC received criticism of its reporting of the conflict.

 In March and April 2019, the Huffington Post and Wired reported that NBC had paid a firm to improve its reputation by lobbying for changes to the Wikipedia articles on NBC, Nextdoor and several others.

 The NBC television network has been accused of tolerating a culture of sexism and sexual harassment among its employees (especially within upper management and among senior anchors such as Matt Lauer) and also of covering up indiscretions committed by prominent figures in the company through intimidation campaigns against victims that include widespread use of non-disclosure agreements.
 This may have exposed the company to pressure from Harvey Weinstein to delay or terminate reporting on Weinstein's criminal abuse of many women.